rolandkrueger/git-whiteboard-app/README.md

 This project was first developed as part of the two We-Ship-It-Days at the [Mannheim offices of Trivadis Germany GmbH](https://www.oio.de/).

+## Try it out

+You can try out the pre-built version of the Git Whiteboard App in directory `/try-it-out`.
+Just open the `index.html` file in your browser.

-## How to run
+## How to build and run

-Run the following command on the console:
+To build the app, run the following command on the console:

 ```
 ./gradlew run
 ```

 Then visit `http://localhost:9090` in your browser.
+You need to have a JDK installed for this.

 ## Motivation
 One problem that arises with any Git training is that when explaining Git functionality, it is relatively cumbersome for the trainer to adequately illustrate the dynamics of a Git history as it evolves.
 To date, a trainer has only the following three tools to visually demonstrate the creation of a Git History.
 Each of these three has its own specific drawbacks: